GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ### Demo

 Check out the [Screen Wake Lock demo][demo] and [demo source][demo-source].
-Notice how the screen wake lock gets automatically released when you switch tabs or switch to a different app.
+Notice how the screen wake lock is automatically released when you switch tabs or apps.

 ## Feedback {: #feedback }